kitomer/bunny/README.md

   by creation from parsing a string/json/xml/etc.) and compiling and/or interpreting/evaluating constructs (can also be used to simply parse strings into an AST and dump it as a json for example, allow easy adaptation in non-C library implementations).
+- a Bunny program is conceptually always single-thread/single-process, as lightweight as possible (also mostly statically allocated memory)
+- memory model:
+  - no global variables, only function-local variables
+  - by default each function variable is implemented as an ARRAY so to have one data value per function call, but this can be overriden to allow "static" variables, which access the same value for every time the function is called (jumped to)

+Raw notes to be integrated into this document:

+     - auto-merging sw code non-semantically is not really robust!
+      -> Bunny INCLUDES functionality to COMBINE two segments of CODE semantically -> this can be used in source-code-management tools to manage Bunny source files or inject changes from other people
+      -> the Bunny cmdline tool extends this to work with MULTIPLE files and DEEP directories!

 The specific library of Bunny is organized this way:

     - spec lives on Gitub: